Author, Broadcaster and Environmentalist

 In 2013 he was asked to head the new UN programme on Culture, Creativity and Values as part of the development of the next fifteen years of the UN’s sustainable development goals.

-Martin frequently appears on radio and television, and is a regular contributor to the BBC especially as one of the most regular contributors to Melvyn Bragg’s In our Time on Radio 4.
-In 2007 he was appointed as a co-chair with United Nations Development Programme on the programme of Long-term Faith Commitments to a Living Planet.
+Martin frequently appears on radio and television and is a regular contributor to the BBC, especially as one of the most regular contributors to Melvyn Bragg’s In Our Time on Radio 4.
+In 2007 he was appointed as a co-chair with the United Nations Development Programme on the programme of Long-term Faith Commitments to a Living Planet.
 He is also the Director of the International Consultancy on Religion, Education and Culture (ICOREC), which specialises in religious, educational, environmental and development issues.

 He studied theology at Cambridge, with a special emphasis on Chinese studies, and is a lay preacher in the Church of England.